TransitScreen/php-heroku-client/README.md

 In addition to exceptions thrown directly from this API client, [standardized exceptions](http://docs.php-http.org/en/latest/httplug/exceptions.html) may bubble up from the HTTPlug client implementation in use.

 ## Contributing
 Pull Requests are welcome.
-Consider filing an issue first to discuss your needs/plans.
-Running `vendor/bin/phpunit` will run all tests.
-This project follows [the PSR-2 coding standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md), so contributions should do likewise.
+Please see our [Contribution Guidelines](https://github.com/TransitScreen/php-heroku-client/blob/master/CONTRIBUTING.md).